-To keep people informed, a current financial report is presented at every regular executive board and membership meeting that covers the financials since the last meeting of that type.
-The financial report should include each budget line's current period actuals, year-to-date actuals, and the approved budget amount.
-The verbal report should include the starting balance, total income, and total expenses for the current period, the change to sales tax and state/national dues liability during the current period, and the ending balance.
-As the funds belong to the members, they have the right to access the financial reports presented at membership meetings.
+To keep members informed, a financial report is presented at every regular executive board and membership meeting.
+The report covers the financial transactions since the last meeting of that type.
+The report should include each budget line's current period actuals, year-to-date actuals, and adopted budget amount.
+The verbal report should include the starting balance, total income, and expenses for the current period, change to sales tax liability during the current period, ending cash balance, and ending balances of the sales tax liability and state/national dues liability accounts.
+Your financial software may refer to liabilities as escrow or off-budget.
+As the funds belong to the members, they have the right to access the financial reports presented at any membership meetings.
+See a sample financial report at txpta.org/treasurer.